9Bakabaka/StarLightTeaHouseBot/README.md

 /xmfire <on/off> Toggle function.
 /xmfire set <probability> Set probability of triggering the function.
 When the function is triggered, bot would reply "羡慕"(50%) or react "🔥"(50%) to the message.
 Now manual 羡慕 and fire reaction are also supported.
-Reply a message with /xm or /fire to trigger the function.
+Use /xm <message link> or /fire <message link>.
+Or just reply /xm or /fire to the message.
 ~~\[Not finished\] If you think the bot is too annoying, you can use /xmfire suppress <minutes> to suppress it temporarily.~~

 ### About sticker file id query: